mven/velocity-conference-2015-notes/velocity-conference-2015-notes.md

 Real world demo time
 - showing how powerful kubernetes can be with container management
 - impressive example of rolling out new app deployment using rolling upgrade with Canary(?) pattern

+#### Making continuous delivery a reality at a large enterprise
+*Adam Auerbach [@bugman31](https://twitter.com/bugman31) - Capital One*

+Advanced Testing
+Agile transformation of testing group drive towards continuous delivery

+Capital One more than bank company, they have retail, digital apps, etc.

+CO Tech structure
+- Shared Tech services
+- LOB Tech org

+DevOps & Agile

+Agile Tranformation
+- in the past, waterfall we got really good at
+  - everyone had a role/task

+Leveraged Scaled Agile Framework (SAFe) http://www.scaledagileframework.com/
+- could get teams get up and running quickly
+- ten teams in a few months
+- release planning party every 3 months

+Over 700 agile teams at CO

+Agile training saw success
+- devliery from 6 months to 3 months
+- release planning much better
+- align people on trains?

+Opportunities
+- dev sprints
+- testing sprints
+- integration / hardening

+Challenge
+- Couldn't get anything out the door under 12 months

+Creation of something called a System Team
+- teams composed of release management, config mgmt, continuous builds/deployments, etc..
+- aligned to 10 teams, 10-12 people on team
+- represent release mgmnt
+- ci (continuous integration)
+- problem of not having enough bandwidth for each team to complete goals

+Created standards for the teams to refer to
+- place for source, templates, builds cycles

+Lessons learned from System Teams
+- treat as a new agile team
+  - team members are properly training
+  - team members are fully dedicated
+  - ensure acccess to all tools and systems need (stand)
+- leverage a sprint 0 to focus on grooming backlog
+- focus on early outcomes to develop creditbility
+- scrum works well early but kanban is more sustaining
+- teams will be large initially and reduce as maturity is achieved

+System Teams in place, still needed more to address more issues

+Continuous testing
+- Implementation of BDD and TDD has permitted faster integration
+- adoption 6-9 months for existing teams, shorter for new teams

+Manual testers need to do automated testing
+- they don't have the skills to do this, so training must be involved

+Continous Toolsets
+SVN, Git, AWS, Chef, Hudson, uDeploy

+New Dashboard
+- Hygieia; OSS coming out soon - realtime view of all their platforms

+Service virtualization
+- enables robust testing if env has limitations
+- meaning if front end is ready to test, but API isn't, you can virtualize the service

+Test data
+- tool built to support System Teams

+Many processes for automated and continuous integration/deployment Many checks and balances through tools to maintain

+Key Metrics
+- output (will be replaced by cycle time)
+- speed
+- quality

+Key outcomes
+- drive adoption across the company, teams working together to advocate, showing results
+- enterprise support groups help minimize upgront costs to getting started

+Value Stream Analysis
+- tool to communicate ROI for leadership hesitant to invest
+- 6 person team, single person dedicated to builds, deployment,
+- 1 week increments (pic on phone)

+Other lessons learned
+- reuse proven frameworks
+- evangelists at every level/discipline
+- education for everyone
+- leverage dedicated resources who support/nurture the community
+- be prepared

+#### Engineering transformation: Everyone owns quality
+Huseyin Dursun - VMware